fedenunez/creative-theme-jekyll/bli-guides/bli-alexa.md

 ## Introduction

 The scope of this guide comprise a full description of all available voice commands and devices you can control between _Alexa_ and _BeoLiving
 Intelligence_.
-To enable this feature, remote connection must be enabled in your _BeoLiving Intelligence_ (more information at [BeoLiving Intelligence Quick Setup guide](bli-quick-setup-guide.md)) and  _Alexa_'s skill "_BeoLiving Intelligence skill by Khimo_" must be enabled through _Alexa App_ (refer to [BeoLiving Intelligence Link to Third Party Cloud Service Guide](bli-link-third-party-service.md)).
+To enable this feature, _Alexa_'s skill "_BeoLiving Intelligence skill by Khimo_" must be enabled through _Alexa App_ (refer to [BeoLiving Intelligence Link to Third Party Cloud Service Guide](bli-link-third-party-service.md)).

-**This feature is not upgrade dependent**, so is available in any _BeoLiving Intelligence_ version.
-If you have not upgraded your _BeoLiving
-Intelligence_ to _PRO_, then all devices apart from _Bang & Olufsen_ devices could not be controlled through _Alexa_.
+**This feature does not depend in BeoLiving Intelligence mode (BASIC or PRO)**.
+If you have not upgraded your _BeoLiving Intelligence_ to _PRO_ mode, then all devices apart from _Bang & Olufsen_ devices could not be controlled through _Alexa_.

 ## Terminology

-+ _BeoLiving Intelligence_: Controller with same capabilities as it comes from out of the box.
-+ _BeoLiving Intelligence PRO_: Controller with fully capabilities that could offer after upgrading to _PRO_.
 + _BLI_: Alias for BeoLiving Intelligence.
-+ _BLI PRO_: Alias for BeoLiving Intelligence PRO.
 + _BLApp_: BeoLiving App.

 ## Discovery